shanmathi2011/amazon_text_generation/README.md

 # Amazon Text Generation

-## Project Overview

-This project generates Amazon-style product text using a trained deep learning model.
+This project is a simple deep learning model that generates Amazon-style product text based on training data.

+I built this as part of my learning in NLP and sequence models.
+The model is trained using LSTM and can generate text that looks similar to product descriptions.

-## Files
+## Project Structure

-- data/ → dataset
+- data/ → dataset used for training
-- notebooks/ → Jupyter notebooks
+- notebooks/ → Jupyter notebook with full workflow
-- model/ → trained model (.h5)
-- src/ → source code
+- src/ → (reserved for future code modularization)
+- requirements.txt → required libraries

 ## How to Run

-1. Open notebook in `notebooks/`
+1. Open the notebook in the notebooks folder
-2. Run all cells
+2. Run all cells step by step
+3. The model will generate text outputs

+## Note

+The trained model file (.h5) is not uploaded because of size limitations.
+You can train the model again using the notebook.

-## Model
+## What I Learned

-LSTM based text generation
+- Text preprocessing
+- Sequence generation
+- LSTM model building
+- Training and generating text

 ---

-Created as a learning project
+This project is part of my learning journey.